eddelbuettel/drat/README.md

 ### Background

 The R package ecosystem is one of the cornerstones of the success seen by R.
-As of this writing, almost 7000 packages are on [CRAN](http://cran.r-project.org), with about one thousand more at [BioConductor](http://www.bioconductor.org) and probably another hundred at [OmegaHat](http://www.omegahat.org).
+As of early 2016, almost 8000 packages are on [CRAN](http://cran.r-project.org), with about one thousand more at [BioConductor](http://www.bioconductor.org) and probably another hundred at [OmegaHat](http://www.omegahat.org).